OpenGameDesign/OpenGDS/Math.md

 ## Problem Statement

 Performing mathematical operations on and between data types (scalar, vector, colors, etc) is a necessity in game programming.
-These data types with other values can also be used to define geometric structures which are used in other areas such as particle systems, collision detection, spatial databases, steering behaviors, and animation.
+In most APIs there's a tendency to place mathematical operations on the data type.
+This adds a lot of duplicate math across various data types which can cascade throughout the entire code base.
+This also can couple your codebase to other libraries.
+These data types with other values can be used to define geometric structures which are used in other areas such as particle systems, collision detection, spatial databases, steering behaviors, and animation.
 Math addresses these operations and structures.

 ## Goals

+- Provide a way to allow an existing codebase to take advantage of OpenGDS.
+This is the main goal of Math and achieves this with Calculators and Geometry.
+- Provide a way to reuse mathematical equations and algorithms across any data type.
+- Provide an API which promotes efficient use of data types.
 - Provide a generic Calculator API to allow the use of any data type to... <a name="calculator-goal"></a>
   - be used in mathematical operations:
     - add, subtract, multiple, divide, scale, & interpolation.